IgnasiLucas/hedgehog/README.md

 2016-11-24
 ==========

-The same conclusions than before are confirmed when including triallelic variants in some statistics.
+The same conclusions than before are confirmed when including combined variants in some statistics.
 The big picture is one of large genetic distance between populations, and little variation within a population.
 This seems to be the reason why little genetic structure is observed.